mhdshafi294/quizzicalTrivia/README.md

 # quizzicalTrivia

-This is the final solo project I had gladly to do in the Scrimba React.js course.
-It is a quiz course that use API for new questions each time.
+This is the final solo project I gladly did in the Scrimba React.js course.
+It is a quiz course that uses API for new questions each time.
-Download it and test your general knowldge, or you can visit this link https://reliable-dango-2f618a.netlify.app/ to try it directly.
+Download it and test your general knowledge, or you can visit this link https://quizzical-shafik.netlify.app to try it directly.
 Have fun!

 I would love any feedback.

 Quick start: